Children Educational Initiative

 |

-We are working with Legislators and Educators on a pilot program to inform Principals, Teachers, and school Nurses about Essential Tremor.
+We are collaborating with legislators and educators to develop a pilot program aimed at informing principals, teachers, and school nurses about Essential Tremor.

-Our goal is to help them identify and become aware of symptoms of ET in children in their classrooms.
+Our goal is to help them recognize and understand the symptoms of Essential Tremor in children in their classrooms.

 ET is a disability, and the school systems need to learn about Essential Tremor.
 Most people don’t understand ET, so it brings on bullying because of ignorance.
 When they see people’s hands, head, & voice tremor they think it is funny.